mgrimace/budget-overview/README.md

 - **Variable amounts** — month-by-month overrides for things that change, like utilities
 - **Tags and reports** — tag items and filter the summary view, handy for things like home office expenses at tax time
 - **Upcoming bills** — sidebar showing what's due this month in date order
+- **Self-hosted** — Run it yourself, your financial data is yours
 - **Dark mode** — full light and dark theme
 - **PWA** — installable on desktop and mobile, works offline

+> [!NOTE]
+> Built with WCAG 2.2 AA accessibility in mind, though there's still work to do.

 ## What it's not

 It's not a transaction tracker or accounting software.
 No bank sync, no receipt scanning, no daily logging.
 It's for setting up your monthly budget picture and understanding it visually.

+The project is intentionally simple, and it is not designed for enterprise use.

 ## Tech Stack